CSC1-1101-TTh9-S21/ps2/README.md

 * The name of the file.
 * Your name.
 * The date.
-* This code is my own work.
+* A statement saying "This code is my own work.
+I did not share my code or look at the code of another student."

 11. Save the file, select `Run -> Run Module`.
 The output should look like this